lmj/lfarm/README.md

 ### Kernel

-In lparallel a _kernel_ was defined as abstract entity that schedules and executes tasks, which happened to be implemented with a pool of worker threads. lfarm implements it with a set of servers that execute tasks.
+In lparallel a _kernel_ was defined as abstract entity that schedules and executes tasks. lparallel implements it with a thread pool, while in lfarm it is implemented with a set of servers that execute tasks.

     ;; Create two servers bound to ports 11111 and 22222.
     (ql:quickload :lfarm-server)